jschementi/talk-2014-wpi-cs3733/README.md

 These slides were used while speaking to Gary Pollice’s software engineering class at WPI on 11/18/2014.

-Gary, it was an honor to be asked to speak to your students, especially as this is your last year as a Professor at WPI.
+Gary, it was an honor to speak to your students, especially as this is the last time your offering this course at WPI.
 I’m sure I speak for a decades-worth of Software Engineers when I say, thank you - may we be the best of all your personas.

 ```
                                   _.._